-Graduate Medical Education is committed to maintaining a safe environment for all residents and will follow Methodist Healthcare System's pre-employment process on all new hiring residents.
+Graduate Medical Education is committed to maintaining a safe environment for all residents and will follow Methodist Healthcare's pre-employment process on all new hiring residents.

 Residents must submit to the following pre-employment requirements: